andrewhao/built-to-last-talk/slides.md

 Each of these evolutions is simply modeling a bounded context with stronger seams!

+???

-"Component-Based Rails Applications" by Stephan Hagemann
+I recommend you read "Component-Based Rails Applications" by Stephan Hagemann

 ---